ddejong-therp/waft-docker/README.md

 # Waft ssh docker container

-This is a Dockerfile and script to start a docker container that can be ssh'ed into, to use waft.
+This is a Dockerfile and script to start a docker container that can be ssh'ed into, to be able to use Waft on an unsupported system.

-I need this solution to work with Waft builds, because Waft uses full path names, and a Nix FHS environment messes with Git such that git-aggregator doesn't work, which Waft uses.
-So unfortunately more minimal solution doesn't seem to be possible.

-## TODO

-Create a nix flake to manage docker.
+Currently Waft seems to be made for Ubuntu 22.04, but may work in other debian-based distros as well, if the packages are old enough.